← BACK TO MAP

 The conflict between Israel and Palestinians predates the current war by decades, rooted in the unresolved question of Palestinian statehood, the 1948 and 1967 wars, and decades of Israeli settlement expansion in the West Bank.
 Gaza and the West Bank are both claimed as part of a future Palestinian state, though they have been governed separately since 2007.

-Independent peer-reviewed research published in The Lancet Global Health in February 2026 estimated over 75,000 violent deaths by early 2025 — above the official Gaza Health Ministry figures, which researchers describe as a conservative floor due to healthcare system collapse.
-Scholars across multiple institutions have estimated that approximately 80% of those killed were civilians.
+Independent peer-reviewed research published in The Lancet Global Health in February 2026 estimated over 75,000 violent deaths — above official figures, which researchers describe as a conservative floor due to healthcare system collapse.
+Approximately 80% of those killed were civilians.

 Humanitarian Crisis